 Of course, they're also going to look at their criminal record.
 They will look at their broad criminal background when deciding whether they are candidates for prison or probation.

-Even if you get probation in one of these California human trafficking cases, you could still be facing up to a year in the county jail.
+Even if you get probation in one of these California human trafficking cases, you could still face up to a year in the county jail.
 In Los Angeles County, that time is less than you would typically do.